Candy Ride

 Candy Ride (foaled September 27, 1999 in Argentina) is a retired Thoroughbred racehorse who went undefeated in six starts on both turf and dirt racing surfaces in Argentina and the United States.
-In Argentina, he won the Gran Premio San Isidro and the Joaquin S. de Anchorena, setting a world record of 1:31.01 for 1,600 meters on the turf in the latter.
+In Argentina, he won the Gran Premio San Isidro and the Gran Premio Joaquin S. de Anchorena, setting a world record of 1:31.01 for 1,600 meters on the turf in the latter.
 He was named Argentina's Champion Miler of 2002.
 Relocated to the United States in 2003, he won the American Handicap and set a track record in the Pacific Classic Stakes.
 Retired to stud in Kentucky, he developed into a top 10 sire whose notable offspring include American Horse of the Year Gun Runner.